fuse-mars/tutorial-sailsjs-privacy/README.md

 * Sailsjs uses expressjs behind the scene, which is a well known nodejs web server!
 * Sailsjs team has improved their security policy guidelines, a closed [github issue](https://github.com/balderdashy/sails/issues/2830) has more detail.

-# Goal
-We are creating a **secured** app to manage different `teams` in a company.
-A team can have a name, a description, and a list of members.

 # The good
 [Sailsjs](sailsjs.org) is a great framework for building backend applications that serve information through REST API's.
 Its [ORM](https://en.wikipedia.org/wiki/Object-role_modeling) makes it very very easy to manage data entry and retrieval.